Promises and Pitfalls of Threshold-based Auto-labeling: Related Works

+These findings have motivated more refined goals for active learning -- abstain on hard to classify points and do well on the rest of the points.
+This idea is captured by the Chow's excess risk \citep{chow1970optimum} and some of the recent works ~\citep{javidi2019ALAbstain,manwani2020ALAbstain,puchkin21AbstainAL,zhu2022efficient} have proved exponential savings in label complexity for active learning when the goal is to minimize Chow's excess risk.
+The classifier learned by these methods is equipped with the abstain option and hence it can be readily applied for auto-labeling.
+However, the problem of misspecification of the hypothesis class still remains.
+Nevertheless, it would be interesting for future work to explore the connections between auto-labeling and active learning with abstention.
+Similar works on learning with abstention are done with passive learning as well ~\citep{mohri2016Rejection}.

-Another closely related line of work is selective classification where the goal is to equip a given classifier with the option to abstain from prediction in order to guarantee prediction quality.
-The foundations for selective classification are laid down in \cite{Yaniv2010Selective,wiener2011agnostic, el2012active,wiener2015agnostic} where they give results on the error rate in the prediction region and the coverage of a given classifier.
+Selective classification (SC) is closely related to TBAL.
+In SC, the goal is to equip a given classifier with the option to abstain from the prediction to guarantee prediction quality.
+The foundations for selective classification are laid down in \citep{Yaniv2010Selective,wiener2011agnostic, el2012active,wiener2015agnostic} where they give results on the error rate in the prediction region and the coverage of a given classifier.
 However, they lack practical algorithms to find the prediction region.
-A recent work \cite{gelbhart2019relationship} proposes a new disagreement based active learning strategy to learn a selective classifier.
+A recent work \citep{gelbhart2019relationship} proposes a new disagreement-based active learning strategy to learn a selective classifier.

-A recent work studies a practical algorithm for threshold based selective classification on deep neural networks \cite{ Yaniv2017Selective}.
-The algorithm estimates prediction threshold using training samples and they bound error rate of the selective classifier using \cite{Gascuel92}.
+Recent work studies a practical algorithm for threshold-based selective classification on deep neural networks \citep{ Yaniv2017Selective}.
+The algorithm estimates the prediction threshold using training samples and they bound the error rate of the selective classifier using \citep{Gascuel92}.
 We note that their result is applicable to a specific setting of a given classifier.
 In contrast, in the TBAL algorithm analyzed in this paper, selective classification is done in each round and the classifiers are not given a priori but instead learned via ERM on training data which is adaptively sampled in each round.

-Another related work \cite{qiu2020min-cost-al} studies algorithm similar to TBAL for auto-labeling.
-Their emphasis is on the cost of training incurred when these systems use large scale model classes for auto-labeling.
-They propose an algorithm to predict the training set size that minimizes the overall cost and provide an empirical evaluation.
+A closely related work \citep{qiu2020min-cost-al} studies an algorithm similar to TBAL for auto-labeling.
+Their emphasis is on the cost of training incurred when these systems use large-scale model classes for auto-labeling.
+They propose an algorithm to predict the training set size that minimizes the overall cost and provides an empirical evaluation.